Learnosity/learnosity-sdk-java/README.md

 # Learnosity SDK - Java

 Include this library into your own codebase to ease integration with any of the Learnosity APIs.
 Requires Java 7 or higher.
-The newest version v0.4 should also work with Java 6.

 ## Installation
 Installation can be done in three ways: